Neruvy/Eaglercraft/README.md

 </p>
 </head>

+<h3>You can also fork it to make your own Eaglercraft Website!</h3>

 <body>
 <h3>I have successfully converted the original file to a website!
-The original file repository can be found <a href="https://github.com/ez1oo/Eaglercraft-HTML-File"<a>here</a></h3>
+The original file repository can be found <a href="https://github.com/ez1oo/Eaglercraft-HTML-File"<a>here</a></h3>.

 <p>
 <h1>Servers</h1>